-The modeling was done with CMAP-tool [8].
+The modelling was done with CMAP-tool [8].
 The concept maps served well as several rounds of learning circle was used.
 Each team refined and updated their concept map during every round and the concept map was used to identify which concept each team member will focus during next concrete experience-phase.
-One team refining concept map is in figure 3.